Singleton – St Mary

 A church at Singleton is mentioned in Domesday Book (11, 3) and the present one contains earlier C11 material, so it is the same.
 Barr-Hamilton (p71) discerned a circular ditch and rampart surrounding it, though neither is easy to spot.
 The original dedication was to St Mary, but due to a C19 error (4 p386), it became St John’s until corrected in 1979.

 Peat and Halsted with improbable precision dated the tower to 1001 (p138), but an earlier C11 dating is plausible.
 It is slightly broader from east to west and was originally unbuttressed, with large square quoins.
 Divided into two unequal stages by a string-course, the taller, upper one is slightly recessed.
 Built of partially rendered rubble, the lower stage contains some herringbone work and there are some courses of ashlar on the west side above the string-course.
-The double-splayed windows each side of the lower stage are original, but have been widened, and the north and south ones are off-centre.
+The double-splayed windows each side of the lower stage are original, but have been widened, and the north and south ones are off-centre to the east.
+David Parsons (in his commentary on Sir Stephen Glynne’s visit in 1873 in SRS 101 p256) suggests this was to allow room for doorways to their west, now hidden by the render, though such an arrangement would be most unusual.
 In the upper stage, two adjacent round-headed north windows are also altered and may have been separated by a baluster (3 p81).
 The upper stage has been extensively altered (see 1 passim), as discussed below.
 On the east side of the tower is a triangular-headed opening, similar to that at Bosham, where it is assumed to have been approached by a wooden gallery and to have led to accommodation for the priests of the minster.
 Singleton thus appears also to have been a minster, a supposition supported by the discovery that the low chamber behind the opening was plastered (2 p164) and probably used for more than a belfry.

 The tall, narrow proportions of the nave might suggest it is contemporary with the tower.
 This was certainly built with a structure to its east in mind, for though the tower arch is wide and the head later, its responds with through-stones are characteristically C11 and almost certainly pre-Conquest.
 However, the north-east quoin of the tower, visible in the north aisle, suggests the nave was then narrower.
 Probably, therefore, the nave was built without aisles, possibly in the late C11 or C12, to the east of an earlier tower which originally formed the nave, with a small chancel to its east.
 A late C11 arrangement of this kind has been excavated at Eastdean, East Sussex, though the Taylors (p549) suggest the tower was originally freestanding.
 A short stretch of string-course south of the tower arch, if in situ, is hard to interpret.
 The present nave has no detail before the C13 and though the VCH (4 p119) suggests that the two plain, probably post-Reformation square windows in the east gable were adapted from pre-Conquest ones, they could equally well have been later or even reused.